Biomanufacturing Harvest Optimization with Small Data: Conclusions

 Limitations in historical process data (model risk) are often perceived as a common industry challenge in biomanufacturing.
 Yet the implications of model risk on optimal costs and harvesting decisions have not been fully understood.
 Our work provides one of the first attempts at modeling and optimization of fermentation systems under model risk (caused by limited historical data) and inherent stochasticity (caused by the uncertain nature of biological systems).

 We developed an MDP model to guide fermentation harvesting decisions under a learning-by-doing framework.
 In particular, we used a Bayesian approach where the decision-maker sequentially collects real-world data on fermentation dynamics and updates the beliefs on state transitions.
 As a salient feature, the MDP model combines the knowledge from life sciences and operations research, and is equipped to capture the complex dynamics of fermentation processes under limited data.
-We studied the structural properties of the value function and optimal policies, and characterized the impact of model risk on biomanufacturing harvesting decisions.
+We studied the analytical properties of the optimal policy and the myopic policy, and characterized the impact of model risk on biomanufacturing harvesting decisions.
 To illustrate the use of the optimization model, we present a case study from MSD Animal Health.
-The implementation at MSD {has shown that linking operations research with life sciences drives substantial productivity improvements.
-We hope that our results will inspire the global biomanufacturing industry and stimulate new research at the intersection of operations research and life sciences.}
+The implementation at MSD has shown that linking operations research with life sciences drives substantial productivity improvements.
+We hope that our results will inspire the global biomanufacturing industry and stimulate new research at the intersection of operations research and life sciences.

 The developed optimization framework is generic and addresses common industry challenges.
 Therefore, it can be easily implemented at other production lines and facilities.
-For example, MSD is currently in the process of implementing this decision-making framework on other production lines in the Boxmeer facility.
-The long-term vision is to encourage the worldwide use of such optimization models at other facilities. {As another future work, it will be interesting to explore the potential applications in other industries.
-For example, the food industry encounters similar challenges related to fermentation trade-offs and process uncertainties,} and may benefit from the developed optimization model. {Moreover, the scope of this paper can be expanded to incorporate production scheduling aspects.}
+The long-term vision is to encourage the worldwide use of such optimization models at other facilities.
+Moreover, it will be interesting to explore the potential applications in other industries.
+For example, the food and agriculture industries face similar challenges and can benefit from the developed optimization model.
+In addition, future research could explore optimal sampling decisions based on the costs and marginal benefits of additional data collection efforts.
+Another research direction could extend our framework to continuous-time models to support real-time fermentation decisions.